shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

 ## Display Setup

+There are many affordable options when it comes to adding a display to a Raspberry Pi.
+For example, this 0.96-inch one can be had for about [$3 apiece](https://www.amazon.com/gp/product/B09T6SJBV5/).
+It features an 128x64 OLED display, which should provide enough screen real estate for all the important information to be shown.

 <div align="center">
   <img src="https://shawenyao.github.io/Photos/Raspberry Pi/picow&oled2.png" />
 </div>

-For more information, here is an excellent [guide](https://www.tomshardware.com/how-to/oled-display-raspberry-pi-pico) from Tom's Hardware.
+For a detail instruction on how to setup the display, here is an excellent [guide](https://www.tomshardware.com/how-to/oled-display-raspberry-pi-pico) from Tom's Hardware.

 ## Getting Real-Time Depature Estimates

 BART offers real-time depature estimates via its [API](https://api.bart.gov/).
+A simple request

 ```
 https://api.bart.gov/api/etd.aspx?cmd=etd&orig={station}&dir={direction}&key={key}&json=y